 If you have dust mite allergy, you’ll need to take measures to reduce the mite population throughout your whole home.
-You can read more about getting rid of dust mites here.
 In this article, we’ll focus on the mattress, which is where they are the most prolific.
 The mattress is a great place to start when taking steps to reduce dust mite levels.
 It’s thought that dust mites will fully colonise a new mattress within six months.
 The bed is also where people spend approximately a third of their lives!

 1. Block them out with barrier bedding

 Did you know that special bedding cases are available for people with dust mite allergy?
 These are called barrier cases or dust mite covers.
 Available for duvets, pillows and mattresses, these cases are so densely woven that dust mites and their allergens simply cannot penetrate the fabric.
 This creates a physical barrier between you and the mites in your mattress, duvet or pillow.
 Many people swear by these cases to reduce their dust mite allergy symptoms.
 Simply pop a barrier case underneath your normal sheet, pillow case and duvet case for long-term mite protection.

 We offer a range of effective and comfortable barrier cases.
 If you’re buying from elsewhere, check carefully to make sure that the products have not been treated with insecticides or acaricides.
 These can trigger symptoms in chemically sensitive people and are generally not the sorts of chemicals anyone wants to inhale!
 Our barrier cases are safe and gentle.
 They carry the Oeko-Tex Standard 100, meaning that they have been thoroughly tested to be free from harmful substances.
 You can buy these VAT exempt if you have dust mite allergy.